ComposableFi/composable/submetrics/README.md

 Decoding makes raw strings and bytes into some well know data shapes(structures).

 Then data sent to sinks.
-One is Prometheus sink (low cardinality time series metrics storage, read what is low cardinality).
+One is Prometheus sink (low cardinality time series metrics storage, read what is low cardinality Prometheus metrics on internet).
 Sure can do any other sinks.

 Sink shapes data for ingesting into sink.
 It may request data from sources to make enrich it source